ruminantia/mastication/README.md

 ### Basic File Processing
 1. Place a text file in `input/` directory
-2. Masticator detects the new file
+2. Mastication detects the new file
 3. Sends content to LLM with your configured prompt
 4. Saves response to `output/` with timestamp